Can I still get an abortion in Nevada? Abortion questions, answers.

 Is anyone in Nevada trying to ban abortions?

-Melissa Clement, executive director of the anti-abortion group Nevada Right to Life, has said there have been discussions with political candidates about abortion restrictions, but not efforts to repeal Nevada’s abortion statue.
+Melissa Clement, executive director of the anti-abortion group Nevada Right to Life, has said there have been discussions with political candidates about abortion restrictions, but not efforts to repeal Nevada’s abortion statute.

 The Republican nominee for governor, Clark County Sheriff Joe Lombardo, has a small section on his campaign website labeled “Protecting the Unborn,” which states that he is “pro-life.”
 But when moderators at a debate in May asked if he would consider any specific restrictions on abortion, Lombardo said “not at this time.”